 - All the referees should know about you and your work; references that start ‘I do not know the applicant, but…’ are never highly regarded!

 - These referee statements are critical to your application.
-Please ensure that all three statements are submitted to us in good time so that they can be considered with your application.
-All three references (and the completed application form) must be received by the deadline.
+Please ensure that all three statements are submitted to us via the portal before the deadline so that they can be considered with your application.

 If my application is not successful, can I appeal?